 B. $206,767.
 There was evidence that this was the amount of net profits for Year 1.
 For this reason, this was the answer ultimately chosen by the Beaumont Court of Appeals (in a revised opinion), suggesting a remittitur of this amount.

 C. $622,800.
 There was some evidence to support this amount–testimony from the Company’s damages expert–but the problem with this answer is that the jury is free to reject even un-contradicted expert testimony.

 D. Zero dollars.
 It is true that there was legally insufficient evidence to support the amount of damages found by the jury.
 But when there is evidence of some amount of damages, the Court of Appeals typically will not reverse and render judgment for the defendant, but will reverse and remand for a new trial.
 Which leads to . . .

 E. None of the above – order a new trial.
 The Court of Appeals could have chosen this answer, because there was insufficient evidence to support the amount of damages awarded by the jury.
 But this is why the remittitur procedure exists, to give the Court of Appeals the more efficient option of awarding a smaller amount of damages rather than subjecting the parties to the time and expense of a new trial.

 Thank you for playing!

-Zach Wolfe is a Texas trial lawyer who handles non-compete and trade secret litigation.
-His firm Fleckman & McGlynn has offices in Austin, Houston, and The Woodlands.
+Zach Wolfe (email@example.com) is a Texas trial lawyer who handles non-compete and trade secret litigation at Zach Wolfe Law Firm (zachwolfelaw.com).
+Thomson Reuters named him a Texas “Super Lawyer”® for Business Litigation in 2020, 2021, and 2022.
 He made up the part about the Lexus.

 These are his opinions, not the opinions of his firm or clients, so don’t cite part of this post against him in an actual case.
 Every case is different, so don’t rely on this post as legal advice for your case.